 Enock lives with his father and his mother.
-His duties at home include caring for animals and running errands.
+He is responsible for caring for animals and running errands.
+His father is sometimes employed and his mother is sometimes employed.
 There are 3 children in the family.
-His father is sometimes employed and his mother is sometimes employed.

-Please remember Enock in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Enock to receive the assistance he needs to develop his potential.
+Please pray for him.

 Enock lives on the plains of Wemtenga Sector 29, home to approximately 110,000 residents.
 Typical houses are constructed of dirt floors, mud brick walls and tin roofs.
 The primary ethnic group is Mossi and the most commonly spoken language is Moore.